-gradually cutting down one TV show per day and gradually build on toward limited watching per day.
+and gradually build toward limited watching per day.
 Like I mentioned earlier, once Easter arrives, it makes no sense to go back to watching too much TV, but instead to keep it under control.
-With more freed up time from watching TV, one can focus more on God and others.
+With more freed up time, one can focus more on God and others.
 The second is the "one add-in," which means to add one positive activity that will deepen your prayer and spiritual life (especially if you think that you are too busy to put anything more into your busy schedule).
-One example is to schedule time every day to do prayer with God.
-Perhaps 10 or 15 minutes every morning with coffee doing prayer, and/or a Bible, and/or a journal before getting ready?
+One example is to schedule time every day for prayer.
+Perhaps 10 or 15 minutes every day with your morning coffee, pray with God, read from the bible, or journal about your connection with God.

 The third is the "one give-up."
 You are to deny and give up something that you really like or are attached to.
 If someone really likes to use their phone so much, the "one give-up" is to try to reduce time on it.
-When Lent is over, it doesn't mean to go back to the same way of using your phone all day and all the time, but to keep being detached from your phone and to continue having more time for God and others.
+When Lent is over, it doesn't mean to go back to the same way of using your phone all day, but to keep being detached from your phone and to continue having more time for God and others.
 The "1-1-1 Plan" will be sure to have a great impact not only during the Lenten season but for the rest of your life.
-It will help us keep the good habits forever in relationship to God and others.
+It will help us keep good habits forever in relationship to God and others.